maryrosecook/closures-and-process-workshop/README.md

 var variableA = 0;

 function functionA() {
-  // Can I use variableA here?
+  // Can I use variableA on this line?
 Why?
 };

 functionA();